 One of the less-considered types of enabling comes in making your child feel bad about himself and his problems.
 We often think of enabling behaviors as spoiling a child or shielding him from harm, but the opposite can also maintain the addiction.

-This is especially true of children who use substances to cope with a difficult home life and feelings of shame or low self-esteem.
+This is especially true of children who use substances to cope with difficult home life, mental health issues, and feelings of shame or low self-esteem.
 By taking away all of your son’s autonomy or bullying him about his addiction, you may feel that you’re making a considerable effort to stop his addiction.
 However, you’re only perpetuating the negative beliefs that keep your child in the mindset of seeking substances.

 Not Following Through